Floating in the Dead Sea

 Our next destination was Mt.
 Nebo.
 We found the highway and came across another check point.
 We expected to say hi and keep going…not so.
 We were shocked when we had to whip out our passports!
 After he looked at each passport and handed each one back individually to the wrong person we drove up another steep, winding road.

 Soon, we reached the place where Moses is thought to be buried.
 After paying 2JD, we took a short walk up to the summit where a grave stone marks Moses’ grave.
-We enjoyed a lovely view, visited the church and the small museum before we returned to the car to visit our last place in Jordan before we had to return to Amman for our 2am flight.
+We enjoyed a lovely view, and visited the church and the small museum before we returned to the car. to visit our last place in Jordan before we had to return to Amman for our 2am flight.

 City of Madaba

-Our last place in Jordan was the City of Madaba.
+Our last place in Jordan to visit before returning to Amman for our 2am flight was the City of Madaba.
 The city was much larger than we expected, and Suman did a great job driving with the busy traffic.
 We circled a few times until we found a parking spot just a few blocks from Haret Jdoudna, an excellent restaurant.
 Its location is in a restored, old house that creates a lovely atmosphere.
 The food may have been the best we had while in Jordan.
-Our eyes were bigger than our stomachs as we filled the table with several “small (yet filling) plates.”
+Our eyes were bigger than our stomachs as we covered the table with several “small (yet filling) plates.”

 Greek Orthodox Church of St. George